C.J. Cron Player Props: Rockies vs. Guardians

-C.J.
-Cron, with a slugging percentage of .342 in his past 10 games -- including one home run -- will be in action for the Colorado Rockies against the Cleveland Guardians, with Peyton Battenfield on the mound, April 25 at 6:10 PM ET.
+The Colorado Rockies and C.J.
+Cron (.342 slugging percentage over his past 10 games, including one homer), take on starter Tanner Bibee and the Cleveland Guardians at Progressive Field, Wednesday at 1:10 PM ET.

-He had a hitless showing in his last game (0-for-5) against the Guardians.
+He had a hitless performance in his last game (0-for-5) against the Guardians.

 C.J.
 Cron Game Info & Props vs. the Guardians